bgamari/ghc-wiki-import/users-guide/move-from-doc-book.md

-Another nice advantage here is that Trac has [ http://trac.edgewall.org/wiki/WikiRestructuredText native support](http://trac.edgewall.org/wiki/WikiRestructuredText native support) for rendering RST which could come in handy when pasting between documents.
+Another nice advantage here is that Trac has [ native support](http://trac.edgewall.org/wiki/WikiRestructuredText) for rendering RST which could come in handy when pasting between documents.

 # Proposal